 “Large Group Health Insurance is for any Companies with 50 or more FTEs.”

-The ACA and You
+Health Insurance for Over 50 Employees: The ACA and You

 Since the passage of the Affordable Healthcare Act (ACA / Obamacare), Employers who are defined as an Applicable Large Employer (ALE) now have new requirements to abide by both administratively, plan types offered and how much they have to contribute.
 The ACA has a lot of requirements that Large Group Employers must abide by.
 Learn more about the ACA here.
+As mentioned above a large employer is defined as over 5o full time equivalents.

 Large Group Employers start the process of obtaining health insurance through getting a quote.
 This process is a bit more tedious since Large Group Employers must fill out screeners in addition to the normal Employee Census.
 The screener will ask questions about the health of a group as well as any known health issues.
 The time it takes to get a quote is also longer since the quotes are generated directly by the Health insurance Carrier.
 Once the Health Insurance Carrier receives the screener and census, their underwriting team will begin the process of quoting.
 Quotes are based off of